 In this line, two armed Semaphore adapting the Popham – Pasley system was used.
 It was mainly an initiative by the mercantile body of Calcutta which would help in receiving communication in town regarding the arrival of vessels within signal distance from the extremely southerly station (Kaukhali light house) within a few minutes.
 One Mr. Conolly was instrumental for the completion of the project.Total amount of Rs 25000 was spent by the Government in building these semaphore stations.

 These towers were all severally damaged and some totally destroyed by the hurricane of 1847.
-The light house of Kaukhally still exists, but the village is not easily accessible.
+I was informed from many sources that the light house of Kaukhally still exists.
+However, during my recent visit to the place I found that the lighthouse had crumbled down long before.
+As per an octogenarian resident of Contai Paritosh Pariyari, a portion of the tower stood high in the early 1960s.
 In many of these points three armed Tidal semaphores are still used to indicate the rise of the tide in the Hugli River.
 Although they have less significance as the whole system is computerized at present.

 It may be noted here that such type of Pole Semaphore signalling were later adopted for using in Railways.

 The fate of optical telegraph in India was sealed when like many others experimenting on electrical Telegraph, Dr William Brooke O’Shaughnessy a 24-year-old assistant surgeon with the East India Company laid up successfully an experimental telegraph line near Shibpur Botanical Garden in the year 1839.
 He used bamboo for building Telegraph Posts and sent signals over a wire coated in gutta-percha (natural latex available in India), which served as insulation and enabled the wire to be placed under water.
 His principal assistant Shib Chandra Nandy was in charge of overseeing the actual laying of the cable.